Tone Meter

 The three rewrite styles

-Each rewrite is based on a communication framework that family-law attorneys and high-conflict specialists have been recommending for years.
+Each rewrite is based on a co-parenting communication framework that family-law attorneys and high-conflict specialists have been recommending for years.
 The meter picks the one that fits your draft — you pick the one that fits your situation.

 BalancedBIFF